How to Build Your Business Case for a BPM System: Getting Budget

 On occasion the decisions may already have been taken to approach a problem in a certain way:

-- Implementation of Lean or continual improvement
+• Implementation of Lean or Continual Improvement

-- The need for standardisation between department
+• The need for standardisation between departments

 Start with the place that your audience have already reached and take your explanation from there.

-Write your business plan for its readers
+Write your business case for its readers

 Your FD is likely to be concerned about Financial Conduct Authority (FCA) compliance, financial risk management and cost savings.